 Would-be authoritarians often abuse their power, using it to eliminate checks and balances, quash dissent, target already marginalized communities, and deepen political divisions.

-The Constitution and the laws we have built around it provide tools to constrain authoritarian behavior.
-But many of the norms and guardrails that help define our democracy are not written into law and are not self-enforcing.
+The Constitution and the laws we have built around it provide tools to constrain authoritarian behavior — but many of the norms and guardrails that help define our democracy are not written into law and are not self-enforcing.
 Together these restraints must be exercised (and strengthened) to prevent government officials from abusing their power and to ensure the law applies equally to everyone, from the most powerful to the least.

-- Uphold the principle that nobody is above the law.
+- Uphold the principle that nobody is above the law

-- Ensure accountability for those who have attacked or undermined our democracy — regardless of their political standing.
+- Ensure accountability for those who have attacked or undermined our democracy — regardless of their political standing

-- Ensure meaningful checks and balances on executive power.
+- Ensure meaningful checks and balances on executive power

 - Stop abuses that target marginalized groups and their ability to participate in democracy.

-- Protect the ability of the public and the press to voice dissenting views.
+- Protect the ability of the public and the press to voice dissenting views

-- Protect independent, non-politicized law enforcement and civil servant workforces.
+- Protect independent, non-politicized law enforcement and civil servant workforces

 Helped prevent a sitting president from politicizing the Department of Justice to interfere in an election, in part through a multi-year campaign organizing thousands of Department of Justice alumni.